AryaDK153/funcpro-mini-project/README.md

 ### Datatype vs Object

 In functional programming — *especially in the Haskell language* — data representation is approached using **Algebraic Data Type (ADT)**, which includes `data`, `newtype`, and lastly, `type`.
-Below are ADT characteristics:
+Below are some rules applied to variables that uses ADT, *specifically in the Haskell Language*:

-1. **Immutable data representation**.
-There are no hidden states, meaning, a value is permanent and will never change post-initiation.
+1. An ADT itself only describes the structure of the data.
+It is not inherently mutable or immutable.
+However, **because Haskell is a purely functional language, all values are immutable by default**.
+Therefore, any value constructed from an ADT also becomes immutable once created.
     > data Stock = Stock { stockItem :: Item, stockQty :: Int }
     >
     > -- case pencil as Item